 Change the chapter 10.32.3.5 P43L10 as follows:

 The configuration for the hyper block structure may be repeatedly transmitted in every RCM by the controller.
+Hyper Block Controller is also the controller of each block within the Hyper Block.
 The Hyper Block Structure IE (HBS IE), as defined in 10.32.9.12, may be used to signal the durations of each of the ranging blocks in the hyper block.
 The RCM with HBS IE may be transmitted in the first slot in every hyper block.
 The HBS IE specifies the index of the corresponding hyper block and includes a list of the durations of all the ranging blocks within the hyper block.
 Optionally, round duration and slot duration may also be specified in the HBS IE. On reception of an HBS IE with the RCM, a controlee may assume that hyper block structure is followed.
 The HBS IE takes effects from the corresponding hyper block where HBS IE exists.

 Comment Indices in 15-24-0371-01-04ab-consolidated-comments-draft-1.0: